boogster23/simple-chatbot-app/README.md

 # simple-chatbot-app

-A Vue 3 chatbot application that integrates with differently AI Models.
+A Vue 3 chatbot application that integrates with different AI Models.
 Currently supports Gemini and Claude AI models.
 Open AI and Perplexity coming soon...